YAcademy-Residents/Proxies-website/pages/Proxies-List.md

 > And Vitalik said, "Let there be Proxies!"

 The proxy itself is not inherently upgradeable, but it is the basis for just about all upgradeable proxy patterns.
 Calls made to the **proxy** contract are forwarded to the **implementation** contract using `delegatecall`.
+The **implementation** contract is also referred to as the **logic** contract.

 In some variants, calls to the proxy are only forwarded if the caller matches an "owner" address.